uptane/uptane.github.io/people.md

-Many people have contributed their expertise to this project since its inception, including original equipment manufacturers and third-party suppliers from the auto industry in the U.S. and Europe, representatives of government agencies, academics, and members of the open-source community.
+Many people have contributed their expertise to this project since its inception, including original equipment manufacturers and third-party suppliers from the auto industry, representatives of government agencies, academics, and members of the open-source community.
-Here is a list of the primary contributors to date, in alphabetical order.
+Here is an alphabetical list of the primary contributors that have been permitted to have their name listed.

 #### *Organizations*
 -------------
 * Advanced Telematic Systems
+* Airbiquity
 * Automative Grade Linux
 * HERE Technologies
+* High North Inc (Uptane Alliance Board Member)
 * IEEE/ISTO
+* Lear Corporation (Uptane Alliance Board Member)
 * The Linux Foundation
-* NYU Tandon School of Engineering
+* NYU Tandon School of Engineering (Uptane Alliance Board Member)
+* OTAInfo (Uptane Alliance Member)
 * Southwest Research Institute
 * University of Michigan Transportation Research Institute
 * U.S. Department of Homeland Security (sponsor)